Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 `PciBusDxe` should be over `Fat`. <br />
 `SimpleFbDxe` should replace `DisplayDxe` if DisplayDxe dosen't work already.

+Your APRIORI.inc should **NOT** Have SecurityStub in it, If so remove it or UEFI will get Stuck on that one.

 ## Creating DXE.inc File (Step 3.2.3)

 After that we can now move on to `DXE.inc`, Create `DXE.inc` in `./Platforms/<Device Vendor>/<Device Codename>Pkg/Include/`. <br />